 Drivers must stop for school buses with flashing lights whether approaching from the front or rear.
 The vehicle may not proceed until the school bus moves on or the driver turns off the lights or pulls in the stop sign.

 A motor vehicle, except a motorcycle, must be equipped with a front and rear bumper (where originally installed by the manufacturer) and where a replacement bumper has been installed, the replacement must give substantially the same protection as the original bumper.
 In addition, if the suspension height (bumper height) of a vehicle is altered more than 10 cm [4 inches], the vehicle must be inspected.

-Headlights are required to be used when visibility is 150m or less.
+Headlights are required to be used 1/2 hour after sunset to 1/2 hour before sunrise, or when visibility is 150m or less.

 Hazard lights may be used when operating a slow-moving vehicle or when a vehicle is disabled on the highway.

 Tire chains are required on certain roads as posted Oct.

 Studded tires are permitted Oct.
 1 – Apr.
 30.

 The rear window may be tinted, as may side windows behind the driver.
 Only the top 75mm [3 inches] of the front windshield may be tinted.
 If the rear window is deeply tinted to limit visibility to the rear, both left and right side mirrors must be fitted and functioning.
 Tinted manufactured glass on the front windshield must meet the minimum light transmittancy requirements under the Canadian Motor Vehicle Safety Standards.

 It is unlawful to drive a motor vehicle equipped with a television if the television can be viewed by the driver, unless the screen displays information solely designed to assist the driver’s ability to safely drive the vehicle.